aitouakrim10/aitouakrim10/README.md

 # 💫 About Me:
-I am currently in the final year of a double diploma program in Computer Science Engineering and pursuing a Master's (M2) in Cybersecurity.
+I am currently in the final year of a double diploma program in Computer Science Engineering and second year a Master's student (M2) in Cybersecurity.
 My interests lie in cybersecurity, embedded systems, software and hardware security, and I am excited to explore new challenges in these areas.

 ## 🌐 Socials: